sunilgitb/nxtbn/.github/SECURITY.md

-# Important Notice for Reporting Security Vulnerabilities
+## 🕵️‍♂️ Important Notice for Reporting Security Vulnerabilities
 Please **do not** report security vulnerabilities via public GitHub issues.
 If you've identified a security issue, please contact us through one of the following secure channels:

 1. [Security Advisories on GitHub](https://github.com/nxtbn-com/nxtbn/security/advisories)
 2. Our email: [security@bytenyx.com](mailto:security@bytenyx.com)
+3. **Confidentiality**: We value your privacy.
+All vulnerability reports will be treated with strict confidentiality.
+We will not disclose your information without your consent.
+4. **Resolution and Feedback**: We will acknowledge your report and investigate the issue promptly.
+Once resolved, we will notify you of the outcome.
+If appropriate, we will credit you for your contribution to the security of nxtbn.

 We don't offer a bounty program, so we can't provide monetary rewards for identifying security issues.
 However, if you report a security flaw, we'll credit you as the original source when we announce the fix